wp-plugins/editorial-calendar/readme.txt

 3. Drag and drop posts to easily change dates and arrange your calendar.

 == Changelog ==

+= 0.5.2 =
+* Fixed a bug that way causing an invalid concurrency error when changing post dates in non-American countries

 = 0.5.1 =
 * Fixed a bug with the post creation date that was making posts created from the calendar sometimes show up on the wrong day